Do weak values capture the complete truth about the past of a quantum particle?: Introduction

-In this paper we take a different approach to investigate the past of a particle once it is detected.
-In the standard formalism of quantum mechanics, the evolution of the system is deterministic.
-The signatures of the system Hamiltonian which may be present in the state vector of the system right before the post-selection are lost in the post selection process via measurement on a single copy.
-Although, the evolution during the measurement process is non-deterministic, the probabilities of possible outcomes depend on the state right before the measurement.
-Therefore, we can expect the presence of some signature of the structure of the Hamiltonian in the measured probabilities.
-These probabilities can be determined experimentally by measurements on ensembles.
+In this paper, using a gedanken experiment involving time varying Hamiltonians, we show that weak values do not capture the complete truth about the past of a quantum particle.
+This is in contradistinction to the claim that TSVF is a complete description of a pre- and post-selected quantum system.
+The signatures of the Hamiltonian evolution and the time dependence of the Hamiltonian which are present in the quantum state just before measurement, are typically lost in the postselection process for the individual particle.
+However, these signatures can be present in the probability distribution measured over time.
 In our gedanken experiment, we use this technique to investigate the past of a post-selected quantum system.
-We carefully insert certain time dependent elements in the Hamiltonian at certain locations which oscillate at fixed frequencies.
+Certain time dependent elements in the Hamiltonian at certain locations which oscillate at fixed frequencies are carefully inserted.
 We then use the presence of these frequencies in the measured probabilities as indicators for the passage of the particle through locations where such time dependent elements were installed.
+In our analysis we arrive at a conclusion that the weak values of the TSVF formalism at times fail to capture the presence of the quantum particles.

+The material in this paper is arranged as follows:~Section~\ref{ABL_background} gives a brief review of Aharonov-Bergmann-Lebowitz (ABL) rule, TSVF, Weak Values and their interconnections.
+Section~\ref{paradoxes} gives background of leading weak value paradoxes.
+Section~\ref{gedanken} describes our gedanken experiment aimed at providing a counterexample to the weak value based interpretation of the past of a quantum particle.
+In Section~\ref{TSVF} we compare the predictions of our nalysis with those of TSVF to demonstrate the mismatch.
+In section~\ref{CH_analysis} we provide a consistent histories (CH) analysis of our six-port interferometer.
+Section~\ref{conc} provides conclusions and discussion.